Be careful of memorised sentences in your writing.

 Another reason why I advise not writing them is that they look like they have been memorised.
 The examiner is looking out for memorised statements and sentences.
 You could lose points on this in task response and lexical resource.
 To put it simply, you have to use your own words.
 The IELTS examiners are looking at how you can use language naturally and coherently.

-I think you get the idea, these are not good to put in an IELTS essay.
-It is easy for a lower Band score candidate to just memorise these phrases and plug them into the essay.
+I think you get the idea, just avoid these in an IELTS essay.
+It is easy for a lower Band score candidate to memorise these phrases and plug them into the essay.
 I have seen so many variations of these when I mark writing.
-It is better to do just 2 things when writing an introduction.
+It is better to do these 2 things when writing an introduction.

 Paraphrase the task question.